Unit VII. Presence

 Tolle (1999) says the witness-self is pure consciousness beyond form,

-you are drawing the energies of consciousness away from mental forms in
+mind, you are drawing the energies of consciousness away from mental forms

-a kind of detachment.
-You have to reclaim consciousness from the mind
+in a kind of detachment.
+You have to reclaim consciousness from the

-in order to realize Being because so much of it has been trapped in thinking.
+mind in order to realize Being because so much of it has been trapped in

-“When consciousness frees itself from its identification with physical
+thinking.
+“When consciousness frees itself from its identification

-and mental forms, it becomes what we may call pure or enlightened consciousness,
+with physical and mental forms, it becomes what we may call pure or enlightened

-or presence” (p.
+consciousness, or presence” (p.
 84).
-Stillness is consciousness freed from thought
+Stillness is consciousness freed

 Exercise: Freeing Consciousness